Start slowly when you travel solo

 There are Facebook groups, such as solo traveler, which allow you to find other women who want to visit the same destination.
 This could be a solution: traveling on your own but with company, a bit like a mother running away from home.
 And if you have friends that live across France (or the world), you can always stop by their house to say hello during your journey!

 🙅♀️ In any case, it’s important not to force yourself to travel.
 Some people aren’t made to move, they might even hate traveling!
 Others aren’t comfortable with the idea of being without company.
 It’s a real exercise.
 It’s up to each of us to listen to ourselves and see whether it can be envisaged.

-As you can see, Katie loved traveling on her own, but that’s not the case for everyone!
+Many women love discovering the world on their own, but that’s not the case for everyone!
 It’s up to you to discover what you like and what makes you tick.
-If you have trouble finding your place, your path, or if you lack self-confidence, don’t hesitate to contact one of our coaches.
+If you have trouble finding your place, your path, or if you lack self-confidence, don't hesitate to reach out to people who've tried the experience.